carolstran/dont-forget-flint/README.md

 This web app was built on June 19-23, 2017 as a final project for [SPICED Academy](https://www.spiced-academy.com/student-projects).

 ## How Don't Forget Flint Works
+Users can register as either a donor or a family.
+When a donation is submitted, a database query is triggered to gather a list of potential recipients and insert one into the donation at random.
+The match is then revealed to both sides.
 The goal is to personalize the donation process while avoiding prejudice.
-To accomplish this, here's what happens:

-- Users can register as either a donor or a family.
-- When a donation is submitted, a database query is triggered to gather a list of potential recipients and insert one into the donation at random.
-- The match is then revealed to both sides.

 ## Other Key Aspects
 - Utilizes Amazon's S3 for image hosting